PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### What will be the impact of 1.7 on the 1.6 themes?

-Since the way themes are created has been completely rebuilt from the ground up, the themes will need to be rewritten.
+Since the way themes are created has been completely rebuilt from the ground up, the 1.6 themes will need to be rewritten in order to be compatible with 1.7.

 ### Do themes still use Smarty, or do they now need Twig (Symfony’s templating system)?